igwgames/nes-starter-kit/guide/section_4/real_nes.md

 [Flashing tool on InfiniteNesLives](http://www.infiniteneslives.com/kazzo.php)

+Finally, you should also purchase a cartridge shell to put the board into, unless you want to use one from an existing NES game.
+InfiniteNesLives also has these available [here](http://www.infiniteneslives.com/nessupplies.php#cases).
+(Bonus points: you can pick a color other than gray!)

 Once you have these, you will need two pieces of software to do it: a rom splitter, and a flash program.
 Here are the two I use: